kdbinsidebrains/site/_features/02-console.md

 ![watches.png](/assets/images/features/console/consoleWatches.png)

-- **Table Result** and all other tabs - on demand tabs which shown when you have a table/dict/list as result or expand any exist table result.
+- **Table Result** and all other tabs - on demand tabs which are shown when you have a table/dict/list as a result or expand any exist table result.

 ![consoleTabs](/assets/images/features/console/consoleTabs.png)